angular/components/src/material/menu/menu.md

 You can set up a `mat-menu` as a context menu by adding the `matContextMenuTriggerFor` directive to your container and binding it to a menu instance.

-Note that by default context menus don't create a backdrop element in order to allow the user to right click somewhere else.
-You can opt into the backdrop by explicitly setting `[hasBackdrop]="true"` on the menu.

 <!-- example(context-menu) -->

 ### Lazy rendering